qiling9760/sep10-freedom-project/blog/entry05.md

   If the local variable and the global variable has the same name, the value for the global variable will be changed if you use the `!global` for the local variable.

 ## Private member
-I can make some of the members of my stylesheet to not be available outside of that stylesheet.
+I can make some of **the members of my stylesheet to not be available outside of that stylesheet**.
 I can do that by **add a "-" or "_" to the begining of its name**.
 These members are **private members**.
 It will pop up error in my terminal if I load up a stylesheet and try to use the private members in that stylesheet.

 ``` SCSS
 style2.css